poornachandra-sarasAI/YouTube_Video_Agent/README.md

-# 🎥 YouTube Video Summarizer with AI-Powered RAG
+# 🎥 YouTube Video Chat Agent with AI-Powered RAG

-A comprehensive AI-powered project that extracts, processes, and summarizes YouTube video content using Retrieval-Augmented Generation (RAG) with Ollama local models.
+An AI-powered tool that extracts YouTube video transcripts and enables interactive chat conversations about the video content using Retrieval-Augmented Generation (RAG) with Ollama local models.

 ## 📋 Table of Contents